Skip to main content

 Systemic Risk – Business Disruption

-• Process: Response and recovery process, communication and collaboration protocols, points of integration with other processes and plans, and exercising response and recovery
+• Process: Robust response and recovery workflows, communication and collaboration protocols, integration with other business processes, and regular testing of these plans.

 Systemic Risk - Performance